burgwyn/DATA601-Final/README.md

 - Determine if geographic factors have any impact on parking violations
 - Determine if day and/or time have any impact on parking violations
 - Create a model that scores 85% or better
+- Incorporate unit tests and linting through GitHub Actions in an effort to mimic a professional setting

 ## Motivation & Background